 Donate, don’t ditch: election archive needs your political publicity

-With three months to go until the general election, the campaign trail is hotting up and election literature is being produced thick and fast.
-An archive of election material, believed to be the biggest of its kind, is urging the public not to throw away any publicity, but to help capture Britain’s political history.
+With the general election less than a month away, the campaign trail is hotting up and election literature is being produced thick and fast.
+An archive of election material, believed to be the biggest of its kind in the UK, is urging the public not to throw away any publicity, but to help capture Britain’s political history.

 The University of Bristol’s Special Collections holds an extensive archive of over 30,000 election addresses for every British general election since 1892.